Jeffresh/parallel-mandelbrot-set/README.md

 ### Benchmark Mode

-Pushing benchmark button you will start bencharmk for 1 to N tasks computing the computation time and Speed Up and ploting the results on real time:
+Pushing benchmark button you will start bencharmk for 1 to N tasks computing the computation time and Speed Up and plotting the results on real time:

 ![Gui](assets/charts_2.jpg "charts_example")